Last updated: October 2019

 You may opt out of marketing at any time by e-mailing or telephoning your customer servicing team.
 Alternatively, you can also use the Contact Us section of our website.
 You can also manage your marketing preferences on our customer self-service system, My Account.

-- Special category (sensitive) data: Where you have consented, we will process any medical & health, racial & ethnic origin, genetic & biometric or sex life & sexual orientation information you have provided, and any other sensitive information obtained from a third party (e.g. your GP or other medical professional), solely for the purposes of allowing us to underwrite and administer your product and deal with claims.
+- Special category (sensitive) data: Where you have consented, we will process any medical & health, racial & ethnic origin, genetic & biometric or sex life & sexual orientation information you have provided, and any other sensitive information obtained from a third party (e.g. your GP or other medical professional), solely for the purposes of allowing us to underwrite and administer your product, provide other services (e.g. financial advice) and deal with claims.
+Alternatively, we may process special category data for reasons of substantial public interest in accordance with applicable law.
+We will only process data that is needed for specific purposes.

 - Criminal Conviction Data: Where you have consented, we will process this type of information solely for the purposes of allowing us to underwrite and administer your product and deal with claims.